laurenhatch03/laurenhatch03.github.io/README.md

 **December 6, 2024**

-For this project, I used machine learning techniques to analyze the factors affecting whether an individual wants to change their career.
+For this project, I used machine learning techniques to analyze the features affecting whether an individual wants to change their occupation.
 I used this to try to predict whether an individual is likely to change their occupation based on those variables.
 ## Introduction

 Many people go to college, get a degree in a field they're interested in, and move on to get a job unrelated to their field of study.
 The question arises: does your field of study determine your career path?
 In this report, you will see the different variables that could lead to someone wanting to change their occupation.